 - Will you know when prices increase?

 - There’s an Easier Way

 A processor’s pricing practice stems from its organizational culture.
 Catching a processor in the act of overcharging is not going to teach it a lesson, and allowing it to do the same thing to your business again and again will simply reward the negative behavior at your expense.
 Why give a company a second (or third or fourth) chance to continue to rip off your business?

 What’s being matched?

 Credit card processing fees are complex.
-There are different pricing models, rates, fees and terms that collectively determine the overall cost and value of a processor's quote.
-Asking one processor to match the "best rate" offered by another processor is just one piece of the puzzle.
-Several variables need to be considered in order to achieve a true price match.
+There are different pricing models, rates, fees and terms that collectively determine the overall cost and value of a processor’s quote.
+Asking one processor to match the “best rate” offered by another processor is just one piece of the puzzle.
+You’ll need to consider several variables.

 There are several different pricing models that processors use to assess charges, and matching one model to another will produce completely inaccurate results.
 For example, many processors use tiered pricing, also called bundled pricing.
 If you are attempting to match pricing between two processors using tiered pricing you will not only need to know each processors rates, but you will also need to know each processor’s interchange qualification matrix used to route interchange.
 That is, you’ll need to know which transactions will be routed to the “qualified” rate and which transactions will go to the “non-qualified” rate.
 However, processors can change that criteria at any time, making it almost impossible to get a price match for any length of time.